jaokim/inside-java-dumpster/BusinessLogic/readme.md

 This is where the business logic lives.
 Depending on your targetted JDK, code from either BusinessLogic-XX is used.
-Please see [BusinessLogic-Base](BusinessLogic-Base) for details on how the diffrerent JDKs are supported.
+Please see [BusinessLogic-Base](BusinessLogic-Base) for details on how the different JDKs are supported.

 ## The BusinessLogic